orbea/byuuML/FORMAT.md

       bark
       dog: Adorable dog

-Nodes that are defined as Attributes do not become the "most recent" Node and cannot have children.
+Tags that are defined as Attributes do not become the "most recent" Tag and cannot have children.

 Anywhere an Attribute is expected, a pair of slashes (`/`) is a comment and ends processing of the line.